ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Disabling transparent hugepages on the VM

-Back in the [**G016** chapter](G016%20-%20Host%20optimization%2002%20~%20Disabling%20the%20transparent%20hugepages.md), you disabled the transparent hugepages in your Proxmox VE host.
-Now you'll do the same in this VM.
+Back in the [chapter **G016**](G016%20-%20Host%20optimization%2002%20~%20Disabling%20the%20transparent%20hugepages.md), you disabled the transparent hugepages in your Proxmox VE host.
+Do the same in this VM:

 1. Check the current status of the transparent hugepages: